jasalt/daw-livestream-helper/README.md

 ### Supported systems

-Based on Python 3.8.6 and Beeware [Toga](https://toga.readthedocs.io/en/latest/) native GUI application framework.
+Based on Python 3.8.6 and Beeware [Toga](https://toga.readthedocs.io/en/latest/) native GUI application framework (0.3.0.dev24).

 Written and tested on MacOS 11.1 (Intel) and should run on Linux.
-Aiming to support Windows 10 (and 7) eventually (see later section).
+Aiming to support Windows 10 (and 7) shortly as it's my main DAW system (see later section).

 # Development